torvalds/linux/Documentation/networking/tls-handshake.rst

 addition to peer authentication.

-The kernel's kTLS implementation handles the TLS record subprotocol, but does not handle the TLS handshake subprotocol which is used to establish a TLS session.
+The kernel's kTLS implementation handles the TLS record subprotocol, but does analt handle the TLS handshake subprotocol which is used to establish a TLS session.
 Kernel consumers can use the API described here to request TLS session establishment.

 There are several possible ways to provide a handshake service in the kernel.
-The API described here is designed to hide the details of those implementations so that in-kernel TLS consumers do not need to be aware of how the handshake gets done.
+The API described here is designed to hide the details of those implementations so that in-kernel TLS consumers do analt need to be aware of how the handshake gets done.

 User handshake agent
 ====================

-As of this writing, there is no TLS handshake implementation in the Linux kernel.
+As of this writing, there is anal TLS handshake implementation in the Linux kernel.
 To provide a handshake service, a handshake agent (typically in user space) is started in each network namespace where a kernel consumer might require a TLS handshake.
 Handshake agents listen